 - Up to one week of workshop space

-- $900 per week for generative artists; all other artists are paid/contracted as required with union agreements
+- In 23/24, generative artists were paid $900 per week and the budget is being set for 24/25, all other artists are paid/contracted as required with union agreements

-- For out-of-town artists: Travel and housing with common kitchen.
+- For out-of-town artists: Travel and housing provided

-- Olney Theatre staff support for casting and other personnel procurement (casting, tech, personnel, musicians, etc.) as needed
+- Olney Theatre staff support for casting, dramaturgical work, script supervision, music support, and possibilities for other personnel and resource procurement as needed on a project-by-project basis

-- Shared vehicles and gas paid by theater
+- Shared vehicles and gas paid by the theatre

 What does Olney Theatre Center require?

-Olney Theatre will ask for the right to consider and potentially produce the work within 18 months of the workshop.
+Olney Theatre Center will ask for the right to consider and potentially produce the work within 18 months of the workshop.
 But we’re not asking for an exclusive right, nor are we asking for world premiere rights.
 If you get a Broadway production, awesome!
-All we ask is that it doesn’t get produced in the DMV before we get a shot at it.
+We only ask that it doesn’t get produced in the DC/Maryland/Virginia area before we get a shot at it.

 Will Olney Theatre Center own the work or idea?